 Sometimes tasting pairs well with shopping too.
 Highway 12 Vineyards & Winery is tucked inside a home-accessories boutique, so you can sample Carneros Chardonnay while browsing hand-stitched stuffed toy dogs and embellished picture frames.

-Once considered just a “hippie” town, Sebastopol is now arguably the arts and creative center of West Sonoma County.
-Its hotspot these days is The Barlow, a $23.8 million culinary, wine, and arts center that spans 12.5 beautifully landscaped acres.
-You can explore its wine tasting rooms, craft breweries, art galleries, and even fashionable, garage-style restaurants.
-But Sebastopol still has its earnest hippie soul, so banish any thoughts of chains: All tenants must be locals, making their own products.
+Once considered just a 'hippie' town, Sebastopol is now arguably the arts and creative centre of West Sonoma County.
+Its main hotspot is The Barlow, a $23.8 million culinary, wine and arts centre that spans 12.5 beautifully landscaped acres.
+You can explore its wine tasting rooms, craft breweries, art galleries and even some innovative, garage-style restaurants.
+But Sebastopol still has its earnest hippie soul, so banish any thoughts of chains: all tenants must be locals, making their own products.
 It’s so producer-driven that even much of the landscaping is edible, used in the restaurants’ food and cocktails.

-This is still a small town too, with a downtown area a few blocks long and a scattering of outlying antique, ranch, and clothing stores where all the owners (and most of the customers) are straight from the neighbourhood.
-Residents are fiercely proud of their offbeat and intimate burg, evidenced by spots like the tie-dyes of Cali Kind Clothing Co. and the wondrous insect-eating plants found at the California Carnivores nursery (those hungry flowers add flair and function to any home).
+This is still a small town too, with a central area just a few streets long and a scattering of outlying antique, ranch and clothing stores where all the owners (and most of the customers) are locals.
+Residents are fiercely proud of their off-beat and intimate town, evidenced by elements like the tie-dyes of Cali Kind Clothing Co. and the wondrous insect-eating plants found at the California Carnivores nursery (the hungry flowers add flair and function to any home).

-Otherwise, small-production wineries and vineyards sit amid the maritime-fog-enveloped hillsides here, like Kosta Browne, Iron Horse, Dutton, and Cirq.
-A day of tasting is like a celebrity tour, sampling the works of big-name but tiny-production vintners such as Paul Hobbs, Merry Edwards, and O’Connell (the latter the winner of the acclaimed 2016 Pinot Cup for its stellar Pinot Noir).
+Otherwise, small-production wineries and vineyards sit amid the maritime-fog-enveloped hillsides here, like Kosta Browne, Iron Horse, Dutton Estate Winery and Cirq.
+A day of tasting is like a celebrity tour, sampling the works of big-name but tiny-production vintners such as Paul Hobbs, Merry Edwards and O’Connell (the latter the winner of the acclaimed 2016 Pinot Cup for its stellar Pinot Noir).

-Sebastopol is also where you come for inventive, handcrafted, and sustainable dining, like Ramen Gaijin and the French-meets-hyperlocal K&L Bistro, where most ingredients are from Sebastopol (on Sunday mornings, be sure to wander the downtown farmers' market).
-Non-vegetarians, meanwhile, will love Zazu Kitchen + Farm from The Next Iron Chef contender Duskie Estes, who offers up bacon, bacon, and more bacon—all from her own sustainably raised pigs.
+Sebastopol is also the place to come for restaurants that offer inventive, handcrafted and sustainable dining, like Ramen Gaijin and the French-meets-hyperlocal K&L Bistro, where most ingredients come from Sebastopol (on Sunday mornings, make sure you take a wander around the central farmers' market).
+Non-vegetarians, meanwhile, will love Zazu Kitchen + Farm from The Next Iron Chef contender Duskie Estes, who offers up bacon, bacon and more bacon—all from her own sustainably raised pigs.

-Even though this is Sonoma County’s largest city (with 174,000 residents), Santa Rosa still feels pretty cosy.
-Certainly, you never forget you’re in wine country, with tasting rooms right in the heart of the city.
-One good place to start is Santa Rosa Vintners Square, a collection of wineries set in an industrial area on Cleveland Avenue next to U.S. Highway 101.
-It’s home to spots such as D’Argenzio Winery, Sheldon Wines, Krutz Family Cellars, and Fogbelt Brewing Company—all set around a lovely playground.
+Even though this is Sonoma County’s largest city (with 174,000 residents), Santa Rosa still feels pretty friendly.
+Certainly, you'll never forget you’re in wine country, with tasting rooms in the heart of the city.
+One good place to start is Santa Rosa Vintners Square, a collection of wineries set in an industrial area on Cleveland Avenue next to US Highway 101.
+It’s home to outlets such as D’Argenzio Winery, Sheldon Wines, Krutz Family Cellars and Fogbelt Brewing Company—all set around a lovely playground.

-The SOFA arts district on South A Street is another off-the-radar gem, which has developed into a fashionable island for creative types like chef Liza Hinman and her Cal-Mediterranean Spinster Sisters restaurant (think ricotta-nettle gnocchi with hedgehog and black trumpet mushrooms, prosciutto, and green garlic).
-Stroll the historic neighbourhoods around here too—like McDonald Avenue, where Alfred Hitchcock filmed Shadow of a Doubt in the summer of 1942.
+The SOFA arts district on South A Street is another under-the-radar gem, which has developed into a fashionable area for creative types, including chef Liza Hinman and her Cal-Mediterranean Spinster Sisters restaurant (think ricotta-nettle gnocchi with black trumpet and hedgehog mushrooms, prosciutto and green garlic).
+Wander around the historic neighbourhoods here too—such as McDonald Avenue, where Alfred Hitchcock filmed Shadow of a Doubt in the summer of 1942.

-Stroll historic neighbourhoods like McDonald Avenue, where Alfred Hitchcock filmed Shadow of a Doubt in the summer of 1942.
+Wander around the historic neighbourhoods, such as McDonald Avenue, where Alfred Hitchcock filmed Shadow of a Doubt in the summer of 1942.

 This is also where you’ll find some of Sonoma County’s best shopping.
-The Railroad Square Historic District sits on the west side of Highway 101, stretching from the Hyatt Regency Sonoma Wine Country to the ranch supply shop West End Farmers Market, and all centered around the restored 1903 Northwestern Pacific Railroad train depot.
-Browse long-time favourites like Hot Couture, with its vintage ball gowns, or the delicate china teacups perfect for pinky-lifting at Whistlestop Antiques.
+The Railroad Square Historic District sits to the west of Highway 101, stretching from the Hyatt Regency Sonoma Wine Country to the ranch supply shop West End Farmers Market, and is centred around the restored 1903 Northwestern Pacific Railroad train depot.
+Browse long-standing favourites like Hot Couture, with its vintage ballgowns, or the delicate china teacups perfect for sticking out your little finger at Whistlestop Antiques.

-Back in in 2008, Guerneville was a sleepy Russian River hideaway best known for spectacular natural wonders like primeval redwood forests, year-round waterfalls, and the backcountry wilderness spanning the nearly 6,000-acre Austin Creek State Recreation Area.
-Today, the tiny town of less than 5,000 people is still a shining jewel of Sonoma’s County West Coast vibe, but it’s also become a hip dining destination and a burgeoning resort retreat.
+Back in 2008, Guerneville was a sleepy Russian River hide-away best known for its spectacular natural wonders like the primeval redwood forests, year-round waterfalls and the back-country wilderness spanning the nearly 6,000-acre Austin Creek State Recreation Area.
+Today, the tiny town of less than 5,000 people is still a shining jewel of Sonoma County's West Coast vibe, but it’s also become a hip dining destination and a burgeoning resort retreat.

 Boon Hotel + Spa, for instance, is an intimate, eco-chic retreat on the edge of the 805-acre Armstrong Woods State Natural Reserve.
-Its sister restaurant Boon Eat + Drink sits a few blocks away on Main Street, near Big Bottom Market (best biscuits ever) and El Barrio bar, which brings tequila, mezcal, and bourbon to wine country.
-But don’t think fancy attitudes: The town’s heart is still an eclectic mix of dark but convivial bars, so-tacky-they’re-fun souvenir shops, quirky art galleries, and modern hippie types looking to escape big-city bother.
+Its sister restaurant Boon Eat + Drink sits a short walk away on Main Street, near Big Bottom Market (best biscuits ever) and El Barrio bar, which brings tequila, mezcal and bourbon to wine country.
+But don’t think there are fancy attitudes: the town’s heart is still an eclectic mix of dimly lit but convivial bars, so-tacky-they’re-fun souvenir shops, quirky art galleries and modern hippie types looking to escape big-city bother.
 There’s also plenty of flair from the drag queens and alt-lifestylers who’ve made Guerneville their home.

-To see how down-to-earth culture translates into wine, taste the certified biodynamic wines from the mountainside Porter-Bass Winery, inhabited by winemaker and Earth child Luke Bass, his heritage chickens, tail-wagging coonhound, and saluki dogs.
-Before you leave town, kick back with the locals at Johnson's Beach, a slip of sand beckoning beneath Guerneville’s entryway bridge with rentable beach chairs, canoes, kayaks, and pedal boats.
+To see how down-to-earth culture translates into wine, taste the certified biodynamic wines from the mountainside Porter-Bass Winery, run by winemaker and Earth child Luke Bass, with his heritage chickens, tail-wagging coonhound and saluki dogs.
+Before you leave town, relax with the locals at Johnson's Beach, a slip of sand that beckons beneath Guerneville’s entryway bridge, with beach chairs, canoes, kayaks and pedal boats for hire.

-The flawless-at-every-turn town of Healdsburg, at the north end of Sonoma County, was recently listed as the No. 2 “Best Small Town to Visit” in the U.S. by Smithsonian magazine.
-Indeed, Healdsburg is a pretty small town—with a population of a little over 11,000—but many of the names here have become pretty big.
-Take, for example, the lavish luxury lodgings like the Relais & Chateaux Hotel Les Mars, local celebrity chef Charlie Palmer’s Dry Creek Kitchen in the heralded Hotel Healdsburg, and Valette restaurant from local hero chef Dustin Valette
+The flawless-at-every-turn town of Healdsburg, in the north of Sonoma County was recently listed as the no. 2 'Best Small Town to Visit' in the US by Smithsonian magazine.
+Indeed, Healdsburg is a pretty small town with a population of a little over 11,000, but many of the names here have become pretty big.
+Take, for example, the lavish luxury lodgings found at the Relais & Chateaux Hotel Les Mars, local celebrity chef Charlie Palmer’s Dry Creek Kitchen in the heralded Hotel Healdsburg, and Valette restaurant of famous local chef Dustin Valette

-Still, even with some relatively recent arrivals, like market SHED- a modern “Grange hall” for farmers—there are long-time favourites.
-Downtown Bakery & Creamery, for instance, has been a staple for savoury breakfasts since the café opened in 1987, and still attracts a loyal following for its sumptuous sticky buns, jam pockets, donut muffins, and cheddar cheese and thyme scones.
-Another excellent breakfast option is Singletree Cafe, home to a $4.95 breakfast special of eggs, potatoes, and toast, and its lunch menu features a burger that Charlie Palmer has called the best anywhere.
+Still, even with some relatively recent arrivals, like market SHED- a modern 'grange' for farmers there are long-standing favourites.
+Downtown Bakery & Creamery, for instance, has been a staple for delicious breakfasts since the café opened in 1987, and still attracts a loyal following for its sumptuous sticky buns, jam pockets, doughnut muffins, and cheddar cheese and thyme scones.
+Another excellent breakfast option is Singletree Cafe, home to a $4.95 breakfast special of eggs, potatoes and toast, and its lunch menu features a burger that Charlie Palmer has called the best anywhere.